OgJAkFy8/Mad-Libs/README.md

 ## Welcome to Mad-Libs in Python
 This was a project that I started with my nephews a number of years ago to teach them how to program in Python, because they were all using Minecraft.
 I also wanted to relearn Python (Orignially learned with version 2.3 or something.), specifically version 3.x.
 This current version has been written using Python 3.9 on a windows 10 machine.
-When I started this years ago, I had ideas of the folder structure that does not seem to make sense to me at this time.
-So that is going to have to be cleaned up.

 ## How to use it
 1. Open or run the start_MadLibs.py file.